ZichooleLongGui/enterprise/README.md

 Micro Enterprise is a soon to be released turn-key solution for building production ready cloud-native applications.

+## Overview

+Micro Enterprise is an enterprise version of the [micro](https://github.com/micro/micro) toolkit.
+It includes additional features which are absolutely critical for a stable and performant production grade microservice solution.

+This version of Micro require a [Micro Enterprise License Agreement](LICENSE) commercial subscription.

 ## Features

 - secure by default (tls enabled)